nextauthjs/next-auth/docs/docs/guides/upgrade-to-v5.md

 + npm install @auth/prisma-adapter
 ```

-Check out the [Adapters docs](/reference/adapters) for a list of official adapters, or the the [Create a database adapter](/guides/adapters/creating-a-database-adapter) guide to learn how to create your own.
+Check out the [Adapters docs](/reference/adapters) for a list of official adapters, or the [Create a database adapter](/guides/adapters/creating-a-database-adapter) guide to learn how to create your own.

 ### Adapter type